All right. I guess I'll just take the initiative here and clear up the definition of "emo" for you guys. First

-off, "emo" stands for "emotive charged hardcore", not "emotional".
-Also "emo" is
+First off, "emo" stands for "emotive charged hardcore", not "emotional".
+Also

-"scenesters".
-Contrary to popular belief, scenesters aren't "emo" in any aspect.
+"scene kids" or "scenesters".
+Contrary to popular belief, scenesters aren't "emo" in

 They like the "emo" style and music, but are sans the attitude and the belief that emo music is the only music